How to Choose the Best Handbag for Organization

-It has taken me many years to figure out how to find the perfect handbag.
-There really is a secret sauce.
+It has taken me many years to figure out how to find the best handbag for organization.

-- It has to have a single large pocket.
+- It has to have a single large main compartment.

 - The perfect handbag should zip closed.